-This policy addresses Yescarta (axicabtagene ciloleucel) for the labeled indications of acute lymphoblastic leukemia (ALL)and diffuse large B-cell lymphoma (DLBCL).
-The intent of this MCP is to ensure appropriate selection of patients for therapy based on available relevant evidence, product labeling, clinical guidelines, and clinical studies.
+This policy addresses Yescarta (axicabtagene ciloleucel) for the labeled indications of diffuse large B-cell lymphoma (DLBCL).

 Molina Healthcare reserves the right to update this Policy and revise coverage criteria to include or omit any off-label condition(s) as necessary based on medical literature and clinical studies that may become available.